In 2008, Fate Winslow was arrested and sentenced to life in prison for selling $20 of cannabis to undercover officers.

 “You read the transcript of his trial and you’re just horrified about what happened,” Park explained to Yahoo News. “[His attorney] doesn’t object when he gets sentenced to life.
 He doesn’t file a motion to reconsider… he doesn’t do anything.
 [Rubenstein] just says, “Sorry, you got a guilty verdict, you’re going to prison for the rest of your life.””

-Winslow was eventually resentenced to time served and walked out of Louisiana State Penitentiary this week.
+Officials eventually re-sentenced Winslow to time served and he walked out of Louisiana State Penitentiary this week.

 “I get my freedom back, I get my life back.
 There are no words that can really explain my feelings right now,” the 53-year-old said to Yahoo News.